 Scripts and training are provided.

 Gallery Docents (3-10): Learn the stories of Olmsted County history and lead gallery tours, adding interest and vitality to the gallery exhibits.
-One to two half days per week year round.

 Historic Interpreters (5-10) Spring and Fall school tours.
 Learn the histories of early Olmsted County.
 Dress in period clothes to lead school tours of the Dee Cabin, the George Stoppel farmstead, and the Hadley Valley Schoolhouse.
 Retired educators and farmers are encouraged to apply!